CAD for Kids: Software Lists & a chat from Sarah O’Rourke of Autodesk

 Sculpteo reached out to Sarah to discuss how Autodesk is making CAD and Engineering attractive to young people, and what they are doing to close the gap between students and Technology.
 In Sarah’s comments below you can learn more about Autodesk’s Tinkercad software and learn a bit more about why 3D Printing is a great medium for sparking interest in Engineering and Technology at a young age.

 In my role at Autodesk, I focus on working with students, teachers and educators to bring project based-learning into the classroom.
-The easiest way for many to get started is with Tinkercad.
+The easiest way for many to get started is with Tinkercad, a free CAD software.
 Since it is an intuitive tool to learn the basics of design with solid modeling, kids of all ages have immediate success.
 I am in classrooms at least once a week, from pre-school to high school and they are all different.
 3D design and 3D printing are reaching students because it’s new, exciting and grabs their attention.
 It also is exciting for teachers from all subjects.
 I have seen math teachers use 3D design to teach geometry, social science teachers use 3D printing to have students create the California Missions and an English teacher use it to recreate literary characters.
 It really varies but it can be used on so many levels that we are just beginning to see the impact.

 I am lucky enough to work for a technology company but be married to a teacher.
 It’s the best of both worlds to see how my husband, who teaches US History, brings 3D design and 3D printing into his classroom.
 I believe that by engaging students in new ways is the key to success.
 Focusing on students collaborating, communicating and being creative in new ways will help them acquire these skills to set them up for a lifetime.
 3D design and 3D printing is another set of tools that students and teachers can use to continually be curious about the world around them.
 So yes, everyone should look at ways to bring these tools into the classroom, clubs and home.